drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

 ### Summary

 The JSON Schema-to-OpenAPI converter processes and converts all JSON Schema files in the input folder to OpenAPI YAML files in the output folder.
 It also produces the OpenAPI service document to describe the URIs of the Redfish service.

-If you include the `--base` argument, the JSON Schema-to-OpenAPI converter begins with the definitions in the specified OpenAPI service document.
-The JSON Schema-to-OpenAPI converter loads the base OpenAPI service document and caches the provided definitions.
+(Optional) The JSON Schema-to-OpenAPI converter begins with the definitions in the OpenAPI service document that you specify in the optional `--base` argument.
+The JSON Schema-to-OpenAPI converter loads and caches the base OpenAPI service document definitions.
 If the configuration file contains any URI extensions, the JSON Schema-to-OpenAPI converter maps the new URIs, as needed.

 ### Details